blekenbleu/blekenbleu.github.io/Arduino/index.md

 Both of these ploys work; the sketch runs..
 **This sketch can be used to verify servo wiring to a Blue Pill** *without* serial control.

-### Serial servos e.g. for SimHub harness tensioning
+### USB Serial servos e.g. for SimHub harness tensioning
 Here is the [Arduino reference for Serial communication](https://www.arduino.cc/reference/en/language/functions/communication/serial/)
 In STM32duino, **`Serial`** device is USB virtual COM port,
 using `PA11+12`, and **`Serial1`** is UART `PA9+10`,